-The Public Services Department is responsible for the delivery of key services and for the provision of essential island infrastructure through five Divisions:
+The Public Services Department is responsible for the delivery of key services and for the provision of essential island infrastructure through six Divisions:

 By working together in one organisation our Divisions are able to make the most cost effective use of the Department's 'in house' resources providing a value for money, quality service to the people of Guernsey.

 Our function at Central Services is to co-ordinate the work of all divisions from a strategy and policy point of view and ensure that services are provided efficiently and cost-effectively.

 In addition much of the work we do at Central Services helps to support Guernsey's vital infrastructure.

 Public Services also acts as the island's Waste Disposal Authority.
 It is responsible for implementing the Waste Management and Disposal Plan, and providing waste services and facilities.
 Central Services is responsible for this aspect of the Department's activity.

 Guernsey Roads is responsible for street cleansing and the maintenance and upkeep of public roads.
 For example when a road is reported to be damaged or dangerous PSD's staff inspect the road and then organise any necessary repair.
 Guernsey Roads also plans and implements an annual rolling programme of road resurfacing.